ScribeMD/slack-templates/README.md

 ### Summarize the results of an entire workflow

-- Create a new job at the end of the workflow that depends on (a.k.a., "needs") all other jobs but always runs.
+- Create a new job at the end of the workflow that depends on (a.k.a., `needs`) all other jobs but always runs.
 - Pass `"${{ join(needs.*.result, ' ') }}"` as the `results`.